yojoecapital/notes/CS-525 Advanced Database Organization/1-Introduction-to-DBMS-Implementation.md

 ## Core Terminology Review

-- ==Data== any piece of information that holds value and is worth keeping
+- **Data** any piece of information that holds value and is worth keeping
-- ==Database== organized collection of interrelated data that models something
+- **Database** organized collection of interrelated data that models something
-- ==Query== operation that retrieves specific data based on some condition(s)
+- **Query** operation that retrieves specific data based on some condition(s)
-- ==Relation== organization of data into a two dimensional table
+- **Relation** organization of data into a two dimensional table
   - rows (tuples) represent basic entities
   - columns (attributes) represent properties of those entities
-- ==Schema== a description of the structure of the database often called "metadata"
+- **Schema** a description of the structure of the database often called "metadata"
   - good for syntax error handling
-- ==DBMS== (Database Management System) is software that allows applications to store & analyze databases
+- **DBMS** (Database Management System) is software that allows applications to store & analyze databases

 ### What do we want from a DBMS